test-kitchen/test-kitchen/docs/source/docs/getting-started/installing.html.md

 ###### VirtualBox

 VirtualBox is a hypervisor that lets you run virtual machines on your local workstation.
 Obtain the correct installer for your platform [here](https://www.virtualbox.org/wiki/Downloads).
+Verify that the command is accessible and in the $PATH with the following:

 ~~~
 $ VBoxManage --version